miro662/distributed_systems/z1/protocol.md

 ### `MT=0` Hello server
 First packet sent from client to server.
 Content = UTF8-encoded nickname.
-If not sent in 30 seconds, server will close connection

 ### `MT=1` General Client
 Sent by server to client.
 No content.